- Is It Broth or Stock?

 If you’ve never even made your own stock before, period, here’s a refresher:

-- Cover bones (cooked or uncooked) completely with cold water in a large pot.
-Add a glug of vinegar (this pulls out the minerals so they get into the stock).
-Allow to sit for 30 minutes.
+- Cover bones (cooked or uncooked) completely with cold water in a large stock pot.
+Add a glug of vinegar if desired.

 - Bring to a boil, but just barely.